garretdepass/deadlands-dice-roller/README.md

 ## Web-only

-The players in my group all play remotely on computers over discord, so I opted for a large-screen-only design to get the first iteration live more quickly.
+Our group plays remotely on desktop over Discord, so I opted for a large-screen-only design to get the first iteration live more quickly.
 I'm monitoring feedback from my players to see if I need to prioritize a mobile view later.

-## Netlify + MongoDB Atlas

-The primary focus of this project was to build react code that functioned within a working tech stack.
-Consequently, I decided on Netlify and MongoDB Atlas in a starter project.
-This let me get working on core app functionality much faster than I would have been able to if I'd spun up my own server and self-hosted MongoDB.

-Unfortunately, that meant I wasn't able to experience building the full stack.
-I was exposed to some necessary configuration and I got to learn about MongoDB, but I'd like to spin up my own server in a future project to get a sense of what the full process is like.

 ## Minimal UI design phase